FACTS ABOUT BALSAMIC VINEGAR

 Studies in Osteoporosis find that high consumption of olive oil appears to improve bone mineralization and calcification playing an important role in aiding sufferers and help in preventing the onset of Osteoporosis.

 In Greece consumption rate is 13 liters of olive oil per person, per year.
 In Italy, consumption rate of olive oil is 12 liters per person, per year.
-These areas report the least heart disease, strokes, Alzheimer’s and obesity amoung others.
-The U.S.A. consumption is .5 liter per person, per year.
+These areas report the least heart disease, strokes, Alzheimer’s and obesity in addition to other health benefits.
+The U.S.A. consumption is .5 liter per person, per year from previous reports.

 Follow our Facebook page for periodic updates and articles.